Package 'reticulate'

 Details

 Virtual environments are by default located at ~/.virtualenvs (accessed with the virtualenv_root() function).
-You can change the default location by defining the WORKON_HOME environment variable.
+You can change the default location by defining the RETICULATE_VIRTUALENV_ROOT or WORKON_HOME environment variables.

 Virtual environments are created from another "starter" or "seed" Python already installed on the system.
 Suitable Pythons installed on the system are found by virtualenv_starter().